tuiwidgets/tuiwidgets/doc/ZWidget.rst

 In some situations the colors can also be influenced by the palette class set on a widget or one of its parents.

-When using widgets in a window focus order if determined by :cpp:func:`void Tui::ZWidget::setFocusOrder(int order)`, where widgets with the same focus order are reached in order of their z-order from bottom to top.
+When using widgets in a window focus order if determined by :cpp:func:`void Tui::ZWidget::setFocusOrder(int order)`, where widgets with the same focus order are reached in order of their z-order from bottom (smaller values) to top (larger values).

 Defining custom widgets
 -----------------------